Scrum: The Art of Doing Twice the Work in Half the Time Summary

 Scrum: The Art of Doing Twice the Work in Half the Time, this book provides amazing insights on how you can make improvements in your lifestyle to become more productive.

-Most of the time people do not know what they are doing wrong in their personal or professional life.
+Most of the time people don't know what they are doing wrong in their personal or professional life.
 This book perfectly highlights everything you need to know to understand those problems better.
 Moreover, it discusses the importance of the term SCRUM outside of the software development world.

 Read along to learn all the teachings and takeaways of this book for your project management tasks, other jobs, and personal life.